-I favor one dish meals over the traditional “main plus two sides” structure these days because I like to save time and effort.
-BUT sometimes a side dish is in order and when it is, I make sure it’s super simple.
-Not only do I want to save effort, but I really don’t want to upstage the spectacular main dish that I created.
-So, that’s why super simple recipes like these Chili Roasted Sweet Potatoes are so great.
+I prefer one-dish meals over the traditional “main and two sides” structure these days because I like to save time and effort.
+BUT sometimes you just really need a side dish, and when I do, I try to keep them as simple as possible.
+Not only do I want to save effort, but I really don’t want to upstage my main dish.
+That’s why simple recipes like these Chili Roasted Sweet Potatoes are so great.
 They’re easy and serve their purpose.
 Nothing more, nothing less. :)

 Chili Roasted Sweet Potatoes